tangshuang/easy-gateway/README.md

 - token: if set, you should given token to access this server
 - proxy: if set, the rules will be used as proxy, i.e. /api->http://localhost:9999/api;;/doc->/docs, notice use `->` to point source and target
 - proxyHeaders: if set, http request HEADERS send by proxier will be set
-- cookies: if set, the request to target will keep this cookie (original cookie as well)
+- proxyCookies: if set, the request to target will keep this cookie (original cookie as well)
 - headers: if set, http response HEADERS will be set
 - script: a js file to operate gateway
 - secure: enable https